ibexa/documentation-developer/docs/extending/adding_tab_to_udw.md

 ## Provide ReactJS files

-Next, you need to provide a set of files that will be used to render the module:
+Next, you need to provide a set of files used to render the module:

 - `images.service.js` handles fetching the images
 - `images.list.js` renders the image list